kafeijao/Kafe_CVR_Mods/BetterLipsync/README.md

 This might be a bit heavy on the CPU, I've added some settings to experiment.
 It needs heavy performance improvements ( I think) to make it reliable.
 Feel free to contribute if you have ideas/implementations!

+This mod will only work locally, it calculates the visemes for your own avatar, and everyone else's.

 ## Configuration

 You have a few options to mess with: